Pascal Wehrlein: Early and personal life

 Wehrlein was born in Sigmaringen to a German father and Mauritian mother.
 His father Richard, a former boxer, owns a CNC machining company in Ostrach.

 Junior racing career

 Karting

 Wehrlein began karting in 2003 and raced only in his native Germany in his early career.
 He worked his way up from the junior ranks to progress through to the KF2 category by 2009, when he finished on fifth position in ADAC Kart Masters.

 ADAC Formel Masters

-2010 saw his debut in the ADAC Formel Masters championship with ADAC Berlin-Brandenburg e.V. (also known as Mücke Motorsport).
-Wehrlein finished sixth in the championship with a win at Sachsenring and three other podiums.
+2010 saw Wehrlein make his debut in the ADAC Formel Masters championship with ADAC Berlin-Brandenburg e.V. (also known as Mücke Motorsport).
+He finished sixth in the championship with a win at Sachsenring and three other podiums.

-He remained in the series with the team for the next year.
+Wehrlein remained in the series with the team for the next year.
 Wehrlein scored seven wins at Oschersleben, Sachsenring, Zolder, Nürburgring and Lausitz on his way to the championship title.

 Formula 3 Euro Series

 In 2012, Wehrlein stepped up to the Formula 3 Euro Series, continuing with Mücke Motorsport.
-He finished 2nd in the championship to Daniel Juncadella.
+He finished second in the championship to Daniel Juncadella.